nelson-lang/nelson-gitbook/markdown/en/com_engine/COM_ismethod.md

 ## Description

-<b>r = ismethod(h, methodname)</b>returns true if the specified name is a method of the COM object h.
+        r = ismethod(h, methodname) returns true if the specified name is a method of the COM object h.
 Otherwise, it returns false.

 ## Example